AI compliance for SMEs

 What SMEs should start tracking now

-Even if you’re based in the UK, where the law isn’t applicable, adopting these practices will prepare you for clients, audits, and future regulation:
+Even UK-based businesses, where the law isn’t directly applicable, benefit from adopting these practices in preparation for clients, audits, and future regulation:

-These points form the backbone of trustworthy AI practice and will be invaluable if a client, partner, or regulator ever asks how your system works.
+These points form the backbone of trustworthy AI practice, and prove invaluable when a client, partner, or regulator asks how a system works.

 Why this matters for UK businesses